SourceVietnam news

 • Neglecting environmental factors: In some cases, environmental factors like temperature and humidity can affect the weight of products.
 Consider these factors when necessary.

-What is gross weight definition?
+What is gross weight meaning?

 Gross weight is the weight of your goods plus the packaging used to transport them.
 For example, the gross weight of a liquid includes the weight of the liquid plus the bottle or can containing it.
 If products are canned and placed in a cardboard box, the weight of the cans and the cardboard box contributes to the gross weight.